 James Franco's hair was dyed brown to give him some resemblance to Willem Dafoe, his screen father.
 This decision was only made after filming had begun.
 Indeed, in the scene where Harry visits Aunt May in hospital, you can see that Franco's hair is his usual black.

 Tobey Maguire had to have his Spider-Man outfit slightly remodeled as the original design had not made any allowances for when the actor needed a bathroom break.
-A vent was added to enable him to perform that function without having to take the entire costume off.
+A vent was added to enable him to perform without having to take the entire costume off.